standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 <a id="data-model-ig-relationship"></a>
 ![Data model IG relationship](img_cimpl/Data-model-use-case-model.png)

-Much of what is discussed subsequently reflects defining the relationship between CIMPL models and IGs, and defining the parameters that affect the IG presentation.
+Much of what follows deals with configuring the relationship between CIMPL models and IGs, and defining the parameters that affect the IG presentation.
 In particular, the [Content Profile file](#content-profile-file) is key to defining how the IG relates to the models available in various namespaces.

 ## Conventions

 ### Suggested Directory Structure

 The SHR-CLI tooling does not require a particular directory structure.
 However, following conventions makes the process of managing the requisite files much easier.
-Here is an example of the suggested arrangement that assumes the same IG can be produced under FHIR STU3 and R4:
+Here is an example of the suggested arrangement that assumes the same IG will be produced under FHIR STU3 and R4:

 ```
 ├── shr-cli-6.5.0                   // Tooling location